suvambh/HowNetworksWork/README.md

 * May 18th 1984 : Samuel Moose sent the first message “What hath God wrought”
 * William Cooke and Charles Wheatstone among other inventors
 * 1851 : 50 Telegraph Companies
-* Edison also made a Telegraph machine
+* Thomas Edison and Alexander Graham Bell started out as telegraph operators

 ### The tech
 Two state system.
 Either closed circuit or open circuit.